FF&E Specification in Excel is Killing Design Firms — Even the Big Ones

 Which spec writing software are you using for materials and FF&E specification?
 Does it matter?

-There was a time when being the big fish in the architecture pond meant security.
-You’re not exactly resting on your laurels — but who else has access to global projects and best-in-class technology?
+There was a time when being the big fish in the design and architecture pond meant security.
+You’re not exactly lax — but who else has access to global projects and best-in-class technology?

 A mid-size firm — heck, even a small one — can work anywhere in the world, thanks to technology getting better and cheaper all the time.